Information for Parents

 Frequently Asked Questions

-• Before my student accepts Manhattan College, what accommodations will be offered?
+• Before my student accepts Manhattan University, what accommodations will be offered?

 • May I assist my student in completing the New Student Application?